bagrinsergiu/BitBlox-KB/integrations/third/mailchimp/index.rst

 ========

 MailChimp is an email marketing platform that delivers millions of emails a day.
-You can use the integration to send your subscribers product updates, event invitations, announcements or editorial content.
-Use MailChimp’s reports to improve your campaigns and learn more about your subscribers.
+With MailChimp you can send personalized product recommendations to individual customers, you can create targeted campaigns, automate helpful product follow-ups and recommend your products to differents customers.

 .. contents::
     :local:
     :backlinks: top